Chapter 12 : Bloodflow

 "Yes, Professor," I hastily exchanged books, deciding it wasn't worth it to tell him I'd already read the entire textbook, not to mention completed all the coursework through April.
-The fact he'd only taken two points away was a good sign though; if the essay would have been bad it would have been a lot more.
+Professor Vaughn was a terrifying man, with crazy eyes and an imposing presence, and he factored class participation into grades at the end of the year.
 Halfway through rereading the first chapter, a rolled up piece of parchment landed in the center crease of the book.

 I glanced to my left to see Sirius' unconcealed grin and flattened out the note, which read: Nice going.
 Trying to land double detentions?
 Vaughn had given him one at the beginning of the lesson for being ten minutes late.
 I didn't respond to the note, as class would let out in less than five minutes anyway.

 "What were you thinking, relaxing in Vaughn's class?"
 Sirius fell into step with me as I set off towards the library.

 "Just trying to make good use of the time," I turned pink.
 Although I was getting much better at forming sentences when Sirius was around, I still couldn't help blushing.

 "Do you ever do anything but read?" his tone was only half joking.

 "Yes," I responded defensively.

 "Like what?" we'd taken seats in the library and he brushed a stray hair out of my face.

 "I--er--like to write.
 And paint.
 Dance.
 Other… things…" I trailed off as I pulled homework out of my bag.
 He didn't say any more so I could concentrate, but I still got distracted whenever he'd touch me, which was often.
 He'd told me he enjoyed watching me study; I thought that was rather odd.